Greyhound (1890 sternwheeler): Later career

 In 1903, Greyhound was replaced on the Everett route by Telegraph, then a new sternwheeler.
 Greyhound was sold to a firm that placed her on the route between Olympia and Tacoma, where she ran against the old Willamette River sternwheeler Multnomah and also Capital City, another sternwheeler.
 Following a rate war, Greyhounds new owners bought both Multnomah and Capital City, to form the Olympia-Tacoma Navigation Company.

 Out of service

 In 1911 the new propeller steamer Nisqually was built at Quartermaster Harbor and acquired by the Olympia Tacoma Navigation Co. to replace Greyhound, which was then relegated to relief boat service.
 By 1924, Greyhound had been out of service for many years, and all that remained was her hull.
 She was still in good enough shape to warrant hauling her out in Tacoma in 1924, for repair, caulking and painting.

-Just what happened to her hull is not clear, probably it was just left to rot on a beach or a mud bank like so many others had been.
+An article in The News Tribune, Sat, Feb 21, 1925 ·Page 13 told the final story of its "passing" in December 1924, "The old Greyhound hull, faithful for 25 or 30 years past, suffered its fatal damage in the December (1924) "blow" here (Tacoma) which battered the bottom to such an extent that the old craft had to be destroyed."